RamziA961/luna-rs-deprecated/README.md

 - Spotify support.

-## Self-Hosting
+## Getting Started:

-### Configration:
+### Hosting:
 1. Install Rust and `cargo`, if you don't have them setup already.
 Instructions are available [here](https://www.rust-lang.org/tools/install).
-2. Install the [shuttle.rs](https://www.shuttle.rs/) CLI to host the bot remotely for free.
-3. Install [yt-dlp](https://github.com/yt-dlp/yt-dlp) for video to audio conversion (depends on ffmpeg).
+2. Install [yt-dlp](https://github.com/yt-dlp/yt-dlp) for video to audio conversion (depends on ffmpeg).
-4. Create a `Secrets.toml` file in the project's root folder and populate it with the following key value pairs.
+3. Create a `Secrets.toml` file in the project's root folder and populate it with the following key value pairs.

 ```toml
 DISCORD_TOKEN = "<insert Discord token>"